What Is a Marketing Project Manager?

 Digital marketing project manager

 A digital marketing project manager plans and oversees digital projects and campaigns designed to drive traffic to the company or product website and generate leads.
 They may commission eBooks, plan video campaigns, manage social media channels, and optimize the company website content by liaising with the creative, copywriting, and graphic design teams as part of the project marketing manager experience.

 What skills are important for a marketing project manager?

 Communications and organizational skills are high on the list of skills most managers need to succeed in their roles.
-However, marketing project managers also need to have a host of other important skills in order to excel.
+However, project management for marketing also requires a host of other important skills in order to excel.

 - Soft skills: Marketing project managers must have the following soft skills.